ESGF/esgf-ansible/README.md

 __*The authentication method of choice will also be required below.*__

 #### Deployment Control
+These examples show various ways of controlling the deployment process.
+Deployments are done in the order of includes in [install.yml](install.yml).
+This order is base, idp, index then data.
+While repeating steps will not cause any problems, it simply slows things down.
+Additionally, for a more reliable deployment process it may be desired to do one phase at a time.
+Or if the deployment got interrupted after completing, for example, the `base` steps, these steps could be skipped when the deployment is started again.

+Controlling the deployment is done with tags.
+The tags available in the [install.yml](install.yml) play are `base`, `idp`, `index`, and `data`.
+These can be used with `--tags` and `--skip-tags`,  as well as with `--limit [hostname]` to control exactly what is done and where.
+The `base` steps will be done everytime unless specified via `--skip-tags`.

 A production deployment to all managed production hosts.
 ```
 ansible-playbook -v -i hosts.prod install.yml